forbes110/taiwan-whisper/pseudo-labelling/README.md

     /mnt/dataset_1T/tmp_dir/example/QZGURfv1DDQ.flac
     ```
 2. Run `python3 filter_data.py` to make sure all sample rates are 16000 Hz & in ".flac" format.
-3. Run `bash inference.sh` to get psuedo label with time stamps.
+3. Run `bash initial_inference.sh` to get psuedo label with time stamps.
 4. Run `bash prepare_dataset.sh` to get segments with 30 secs for all data.
 5. Run `gen_metadata.sh` to generate a metadata.tsv of all audio pathes, note that the "valid-percent" need to be set to 0.